Last Updated on January 18, 2026 by Denise Leo

 There are certain vaccines that every dog needs to have because they protect the dog against infectious diseases.
 These are known as core vaccines.

-The main viruses that dogs get protected against are:
+The main viruses that dogs are protected against are:

-You should also know that (with the exception of rabies), dead vaccines don’t protect for very long and so your vet must only use live vaccines.
+You should also know that (except for rabies), dead vaccines don’t protect for very long, and so your vet must only use live vaccines.
 Vets are the only people permitted to deal with live vaccines.
 If you buy a vaccine from an online shop, it will be a killed vaccine.
 Anybody who isn’t a vet will only use dead vaccines.

 In countries where the law states that dogs must be vaccinated against rabies, you must obey the law.
-Despite being able to vaccinate every three years, if they law still says yearly, that’s what your vet must do.
-Some vets are trying to get their parts of the country to change the law to reflect a triennial vaccination.
+Despite being able to vaccinate every three years, if the law still requires yearly vaccinations, that’s what your vet must do.
+Some veterinarians are trying to get their parts of the country to change the law to reflect a triennial vaccination schedule.

 There are other vaccines not listed as core because they guard dogs against geographic-specific or lifestyle-specific areas.
 When considering the necessity of using non-core vaccines, weigh up the pros and cons with your vet and decide whether it’s riskier to vaccinate or not.